 Take my simple soft cut-out sugar cookie recipe, add a little cinnamon, then cut them in the shape of donuts.
 All that’s left is to add the glaze or in this case simple chocolate or royal icing.
 Don’t forget loads of sprinkles too.

 Adapted from my Easy Iced Sugar Cookies with Royal Icing, this is the best simple sugar cookie recipe and is a great base to customise your own flavours.
+You could also try these cinnamon roll cookies – a cinnamon roll in sugar cookie form.

 If you love a good cookie, you’re in the right place.
 Without a doubt my favourite cookie (or biscuit as we call them here in Australia) was definitely Arnotts 100’s and 1000’s biscuits.
 My own sugar cookie recipe design is base on this and technically so are these donut cookies.